seimith/seimith.github.io/_posts/2016-09-18-Swift: Pulsating UIView.md

 })
 ```

-Add the code in your `viewDidLoad` to start the spinning
+Add the code in your `viewDidLoad` to start the pulse

 ```
 self.beginAnimation()